garymcintire/mpi_util/README.md

     Let process 0 compute the weight updates, then broadcast those weight updates from rank0 to all the other processes.

-    Another example where batches are 'not' accumulated to rank 0 is the trpo_mpi code of the openai baselines https://github.com/openai/baselines/tree/master/baselines/trpo_mpi
+    For another example where batches are 'not' accumulated to rank 0, see the trpo_mpi code of the openai baselines https://github.com/openai/baselines/tree/master/baselines/trpo_mpi
     where the gradients are averaged together.
     That method can require more knowledge of the actual algo whereas accumlating batches